We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Minoxidil from Keeps

-Keeps sells minoxidil as a solution that you apply to your scalp with a dropper or as a foam that you apply with your hands.
-Both contain 5 percent of the active ingredient, which is the same dosage as competitors like Hims, Rogaine, Target Hair Regrowth Treatment, and Walgreens Hair Regrowth Treatment.
+Keeps minoxidil is a solution that you apply to your scalp with a dropper or as a foam that you apply with your hands.
+Both contain 5% of the active ingredient, which is the same dosage as competitors like Hims, Rogaine, Target Hair Regrowth Treatment, and Walgreens Hair Regrowth Treatment.

 Minoxidil is the generic version of Rogaine.
 You don’t need a prescription to use it.

 The FDA has approved minoxidil for male and female pattern baldness.
 It works best on the crown of the head.

 Ketoconazole from Keeps

-Keeps sells shampoo with 2 percent topical ketoconazole, which is a generic version of Nizoral.
+Keeps sells shampoo with 2% topical ketoconazole, which is a generic version of Nizoral.
 Ketoconazole is an antifungal medication that can be used off-label for hair loss.

 How finasteride works